colour-science/cinematiccolor-ramblings/docs/exploring-colorspaces.md

     <div id="gamutView2" class="colourAnalysisView item"></div>
 </div>

-_The Visible Gamut plotted in the CIE XYZ Colorspace._
+__The Visible Gamut plotted in the CIE XYZ Colorspace.__

-It is surprising to observe that the *Visible Gamut* does not actually reach the *Spectral Locus* but it is a direct consequence of the integration of light with the *CIE 1931 2° Standard Observer*.
+It is surprising to observe that the *Visible Gamut* does not actually reach the *Spectral Locus*: it is a direct consequence of the integration of light with the *CIE 1931 2° Standard Observer*.

 The *Visible Gamut* is constructed by converting a set of spectral pulses